India Gold Policy Centre (IGPC)

 - Prof. Neharika Vohra (Organization Behaviour)

-- Prof. Sanket Mohapatra (Economics and Finance)
+- Prof. Sanket Mohapatra (Economics)